SkoolNotes/Taproot/2020HIST201/KBxRoppChina.md

 - Merchants ranked low in confucian vlue system
 - trade to the Qing gov was not for generationg wealth but rather more like a charity granted to the "barbarians"
 	- In exchange, they would pay respects to the son of heaven and his court?
+- Led to bad trade conditions for the british merchants
 -